So, How Much Does a Website Cost?

 “But, I’m replacing it!”

-You have already made some business decisions regarding how to handle website sales/customers/traffic/contacts/etc. Understanding these decisions will help us guide you to more productive ones, or enable us to work within your already created business practices.
-For example, if you have systems in place that deal with the offline aspects of eCommerce, then it’s likely we won’t have to advise you as much on that process… you have someone fulfilling orders and shipping goods.
+If you have a current website, you’ve already made some business decisions regarding how to handle website sales/customers/traffic/contacts/etc. Understanding these decisions will help us guide you to more productive ones, or enable us to work within your already created business practices.
+For example, if you have systems in place that deal with the offline aspects of eCommerce, then it’s likely we won’t have to advise you as much on that process… you have someone fulfilling orders and shipping goods, then we have a clear picture of what the website needs to accomplish.
 If your staff is already blogging, and making website updates, then there is less training to be done.
 If your site was built in the 90’s… well, that informs us there’s plenty of catching up to do.

 The development platform

 Most of the websites we develop are built with WordPress CMS (content management solution).
 WordPress is an open source, scalable platform with a huge developer base, plenty of add-ons and is constantly being patched with security updates, features and improvements.
 Somewhere between 20% and 30% of the internet uses WordPress.
-This platform is quick to develop with and highly customizable.
-Therefore it’s the least expensive expandable CMS solution.
+If you limit these stats to only look at small businesses, then it accounts for as much as 70% of the internet.
+This platform is quick to develop with and highly customizable, therefore it’s the least expensive expandable CMS solution.
 However, it’s possible that your needs outweigh what can be done with WordPress.
 That’s where other platforms come into play… these platforms increase cost but offer technology and functionality that WordPress doesn’t.

 The features requested